asig/amigo/README.md

-`amigo` is a program that allows you to control an Arduino from Minecraft, heavily inspired by https://www.instructables.com/id/Arduino-Minecraft-Interface/ The main reason for writing this was that my son got a "Programmieren mit Minecraft" advent calendar, but the shipped software didn't work...
+`amigo` is a program that allows you to control an Arduino from Minecraft, heavily inspired by https://www.instructables.com/id/Arduino-Minecraft-Interface/

+The main reason for writing this was that my son got a ["Adventskalender MAKERFACTORY Programmieren mit Minecraft™ und Windows-Java" advent calendar](https://www.conrad.ch/de/adventskalender-makerfactory-programmieren-mit-minecraft-und-windows-java-1662789.html), but the shipped software didn't work at all...

 # Build
 ```bash